franxX123/clipboard/README.md

 # clipboard
-Clipboard is a UI-only website to practice Tailwind.
+Clipboard is a UI-only website to build using React and Tailwind.
+Mockups designed using Figma.

 # Desktop: